Code-Institute-Submissions/websiteproject-1/README.md

 <h2>Existing Features</h2>

-<h5>•	Booking form feature</h5> – Provides option to book the band for events, the form also has a feature to indicate the proposed budget the client is willing to pay.
+<h5>Booking form feature</h5> Provides option to book the band for events, the form also has a feature to indicate the proposed budget the client is willing to pay.
-<h5>•	Music page</h5> – Provides music samples of latest release by the band.
+<h5>Music page</h5> Provides music samples of latest release by the band.
-<h5>•	Quick Links</h5> – Quicks links in the footer section provides easy access to information and content.
+<h5>Quick Links</h5> Quicks links in the footer section provides easy access to information and content.
-<h5>•	Connect with Us</h5> – Provides quick connection to the bands social media handles.
+<h5>Connect with Us</h5> Provides quick connection to the bands social media handles.

 <h2>Features left to Implement</h2>